 Giardiasis is an infection.
-It is caused by a parasite called Giardia.
+It's caused by a parasite called Giardia.
 It causes diarrhea.
-It is passed on through oral contact with infected feces.
+It's passed on through oral contact with infected feces.
 You can get the parasite by eating food or drinking water that contains infected feces.
 When you hike or travel, make sure not to drink water that may be unsafe.

 Giardiasis a common intestinal parasite.
-It is most prevalent in countries with poor sanitary conditions, poor water quality control, and overcrowding.
-But it is also a common cause of parasitic infection in the U.S. Hikers and campers who drink water from streams and other potentially contaminated sources are often infected.
+It's most common in countries with poor sanitary conditions, poor water quality control, and overcrowding.
+But it's also a common cause of parasitic infection in the U.S. Hikers and campers who drink water from streams and other potentially contaminated sources are often infected.

 What causes giardiasis?

-The parasite that causes giardiasis lives in 2 stages:
+The parasite that causes giardiasis lives in two stages:

-- Trophozoites (the active form inside the body)
+- Trophozoites.
+This is the active form inside the body.

-- Cysts (the resting stage that enables the parasite to survive outside the body)
+- Cysts.
+This is the resting stage that allows the parasite to survive outside the body.

 Infection starts when the cysts are taken in through contaminated food or water.
 Stomach acid activates the cysts and the trophozoites are released.
 They attach to the lining of the small intestine and reproduce.
 Cysts form in the lower intestines.
 They are then passed in the feces.

 The parasite may be passed from person-to-person by contact with infected feces, or through consuming contaminated food or water.

 What are symptoms of giardiasis?